 When I first developed ME, this was triggered by an infection.
 But I was also under a lot of physical stress (at work) and mental stress (at home) at the time.
 I know that ME isn’t just another type of stress disorder but stress does seem to play a role in both triggering and causing exacerbations in some people with ME.
 So what do we know about the role of stress in ME?
 And has there been any research into the role of stress?

 Chronic stress can disrupt the hypothalamic-pituitary-adrenal axis (an important method of hormone feedback and control) and the production of the stress hormone cortisol from the adrenal glands.
 So when a significant acute stressor then appears, like an infection, a past or current history of chronic stress could be creating fertile ground for an infection to trigger ME/CFS.

-We have an MEA leaflet covering all aspects of stress and ME/CFS: https://meassociation.org.uk/product/stress-and-how-to-handle-it/
+- We have an ME Association leaflet covering all aspects of stress and ME/CFS.

-I also cover stress (and a legal case involving stress) in my Living with ME Vermilion paperback — which can be borrowed from any public library.
+- Dr Shepherd also discusses the role of stress (and a legal case involving stress) in his Living with ME Vermilion paperback.